SALT-NLP/unintended-impacts-of-alignment/README.md

 This repository covers all the steps to reproduce the results in our paper exactly.
 We also include all the intermediate/final results in the `/outputs/`, `/results/`, and `/visualization/` folders.

-If you want to reproduce all experiments in our paper run the following bash script:
+If you want to reproduce all experiments and plots in our paper run the following bash script:

 ```
-TODO: add in a single bash script that will run absolutely everything
+./scripts/run_all.sh
 ```

 # Table of Contents